 Since a company’s success is often determined by its ability to meet strict sales and revenue targets, most companies monitor and aim to minimize the length of their sales cycle.
-Of course, many factors – like product type, complexity, cost and competitors – play a role in determining sales cycle length.
-But there are also a number of avoidable obstacles that unnecessarily slow it down.
+Of course, many factors, such as product type, complexity, cost, and competitors, play a role in determining sales cycle length.
+However, there are also several avoidable obstacles that unnecessarily slow it down.

 Achieving shorter B2B sales cycles will enable you to achieve faster time to revenue and facilitate a greater number of deals in your sales pipeline, so eliminating those challenges should be a priority.

-Here are some of the most common obstacles that slow down the sales process by placing an extra burden on your sales team, followed by some suggestions to overcome them.
+Below, you’ll find ten of the most common obstacles slowing down the sales process, followed by some suggestions to overcome them.

 1. Configuring price quotes

-When you’re up against the competition, being able to send quotes quickly to prospective customers is of significant importance.
+When you’re up against the competition, being able to send quotes quickly to prospective customers is crucial.
 How important?
-Research indicates sales reps that manually configure price quotes take 73% more time to produce a typical quote or proposal than those using a CPQ solution.
+Roughly half of all sales go to the vendor who responds first.

 The problem is that sales reps typically build price quotes manually for each customer.
-Not only does this take a lot of time, but it also leads to pricing errors and inaccuracies – and the more products or greater product complexity you have, the more problematic this manual process becomes.
+Not only does this require a significant amount of time, but it also leads to pricing errors and inaccuracies.
+Furthermore, the more products or greater product complexity you have, the more problematic this manual process becomes.

 Sales collateral may also not be branded consistently or follow certain guidelines, meaning potential customers are exposed to materials that reflect a lack of professionalism or fail to deliver a consistent branded experience through their buying journey.

-B2B sales teams also tend to be responsible for putting together sales proposals manually.
-This lack of standardization leads to inconsistencies from customer to customer, as well as from rep to rep. As a result, they may be offering different prices and discounts for each deal, and not as a result of any particular strategy.
+B2B sales teams often handle the manual preparation of sales proposals.
+This lack of standardization leads to inconsistencies from customer to customer, and from rep to rep. As a result, they may offer different prices and discounts for each deal, rather than as a result of any particular strategy.

 3. Lack of buyer insights